-Moonshine is a story distillery, where regardless of the production’s size or complexity, our talent and infrastructure can execute efficientlyMoonshine is a full service post-production house with world class facilities in the Old Fourth Ward neighborhood of Atlanta, Georgia.
-Surrounded by a solid team of artists, supervisors and technicians the company has many years of experience, and a consistent track record for delivering creative work on time, on budget, and with exceptional service.
+Moonshine is a full-service post-production house with world-class facilities in the Old Fourth Ward neighborhood of Atlanta, Georgia.
+Comprised of a solid team of artists, supervisors, and technicians, the company has many years of experience and a consistent track record for delivering creative work on time, on budget, and with exceptional service.